errfanwadia/Mars-rover-problem/README.md

 Assume that the square directly North from (x, y) is (x, y+1).

 INPUT:
-The first line of input is the upper-right coordinates of the plateau, the lower-left coordinates are assumed to be 0,0.
+<br>The first line of input is the upper-right coordinates of the plateau, the
+lower-left coordinates are assumed to be 0,0.

 The rest of the input is information pertaining to the rovers that have